sprngr/palettes/README.md

 ## Install

-Download the .gpl file to your machine for your preferred art program, or open the file to pick out the colors you wish to use.
+Download the appropriate file to your machine for your preferred art program, or open the file to pick out the colors you wish to use.

 ## Palettes